1960 European Cup final: Aftermath

 The match set a record attendance for a European Cup final at over 127,000 while an estimated 70 million people across Europe watched the match on television.
 It also set a record for the most goals in a European Cup final at 10.
 As a result, the match is often quoted as one of the greatest football matches ever played.

 Real Madrid's four-goal winning margin set a record for the largest margin of victory in a European Cup final.
 This would not be bettered until decades after the competition was rebranded as the UEFA Champions League.
+In 1994, AC Milan equalled the record by beating FC Barcelona 4–0.
 In 2025, Paris Saint-Germain defeated Inter Milan 5–0 to break the record.